SamTredgett/Flask1/README.md

 A short experimental project refamiliarising myself with the flask framework.
 Currently in progress implementing the following:
  - Structure for logins using HTTP Requests that is secure and encrypted
- - Sorting out flash messaging for the logout page
+ - Setting up SQL Alchemy in the project